Liverpool Prison is a men’s prison in the Walton area of Liverpool.

 About 750 men live at Liverpool Prison across 8 wings.
 There is a mixture of shared and single accommodation.

-Residents have access to a weights room, exercise equipment, sports hall and outdoor pitches.
+Prisoners have access to a weights room, exercise equipment, sports hall and outdoor pitches.
 The physical education department runs a full programme of team activities and circuit training.

 Education and work

 Education at Liverpool Prison is provided by Novus.
 Men can learn important skills, such as English and Maths, and train in a variety of professions including plastering, painting and decorating, catering, construction, industrial cleaning and IT.
 Subjects are picked to match opportunities in the local jobs market.
-Liverpool Prison works with careers guidance agencies to help guide residents into employment on release.
+Liverpool Prison works with careers guidance agencies to help guide prisoners into employment on release.

 Liverpool Prison also offers a range of social and personal development courses focusing on rehabilitation and self-improvement.